 In order to bring CRM data online, a “match” must be made between the offline user profile and the online presence of that user.
 In the offline world, common identifiers include email address, physical address, phone number, and name.
-In the online world, the common identifier used is a cookie, an anonymous text file that sits in a user’s browser.
+In the online world, the common identifier used is a cookie, an encrypted text file that sits in a user’s browser.
 Onboarding is the process by which a match occurs of both data sets between the offline and online worlds.

 In the future, with the end of third-party cookies as an identifier, this workflow will be obsolete.
 The absence of third-party cookies will severely limit these use cases, unless marketers have a strategy to maintain addressability to fully realize the value of onboarding.
 Marketers will need to rely on addressability solutions based on a strong identity infrastructure to still be able to target offline audiences online.

 What should you look for in a data onboarding provider?

 When a marketer wants to bring their CRM data online, they work with an onboarding provider who has a large network of match partners—essentially, a combination of the leading online websites and publishers.
 There are a handful of data onboarding providers, and each differs in terms of match technique and quality.

 Here are the key characteristics to gauge when looking for an onboarding provider:

 Match accuracy is based on how often the onboarding provider finds the correct match between the offline contact information and the online user.
 When accuracy is of paramount concern, it’s important to work with an onboarding provider that deterministically matches data and is transparent about the match process.
 With a reliable addressability solution, marketers won’t have to make these trade-offs and precision would be achieved at scale.